 - to help reduce intestinal parasite load (one more theory)

-And sometimes it really is as simple as they are fun to play with.
-Aloe is a common houseplant (how to care for aloe vera) but it may not be a good idea if you have cats.
+And sometimes it is as simple as them being fun to play with.
+Aloe is a common houseplant (how to care for aloe vera), but it may not be a good idea if you have cats.

 Many cat owners complain that their cats regularly decimate their houseplants, including by chewing on them.
 It’s best to keep planters of pet grass indoors to satisfy their need for greens and distract them from other houseplants.
 This organic cat grass kit makes it easy to add it to your home.

-If you have an earnest desire to keep aloes indoors, put them out of the cat’s reach.
+If you earnestly desire to keep aloes indoors, put them out of the cat’s reach.
 Adding a few indoor hanging baskets may be the next safest alternative to banning aloes from your home altogether.

-Cats often like to dig in the soil around houseplants and garden plants which brings them in close proximity to plants they may be tempted to chew.
+Cats often like to dig in the soil around houseplants and garden plants, which brings them near plants they may be tempted to chew.
 Putting rocks, shells, and rough stones around the base of pot plants will discourage them from going there.

 Fortunately, aloes do well in rockeries and other stony places outdoors where there isn’t much topsoil for a cat to dig.
 You can also surround your aloes with decorative stones, bits of broken tiles, brick, and other objects with rough surfaces to reduce their appeal to cats.